Alexander-Fransson/Learning_Advanced_Django/README.md

 # Learning_Advanced_Django
-Repeating how to set up a Django server, deploying with mod_wsgi and attempting to create a rest api
+Repeating how to set up a Django server, deploying with uwsgi and attempting to create a rest api

 ## Setup Venv
 1. To create a virtual enviroment: